BrumPHP/Assets/code-of-conduct.md

 ## TL;DR

 We want people to feel safe.
-Please don't contest or feel the need to be difficult should you be offically cautioned/removed.
+Please don't contest or feel the need to be difficult should you be officially cautioned/removed.

 ## The Short Version